hanna-xu/DDcGAN/README.md

 This code is base on the code of [*DenseFuse*](https://github.com/hli1221/imagefusion_densefuse).

-If this work is helpful to you, rlease cite it as:
+If this work is helpful to you, please cite it as:

 The previous version of our work can be seen in this paper:<br>